 Just few never wrestled on the beach sand - the Sun, fresh air, water and soft sand are favorable to active games.
 Romping on the warm beach has gradually transformed into a peculiar sport as the beach volleyball was born from an amateur ball bandying in a circle.

 The beach wrestling terms and rules are made conditional on the fact that the competition takes place on loose sand.
 Unlike freestyle or submission wrestling and Judo, in beach wrestling, ground working is minimized – probably because the sand can clog respiratory tracts and percolates under the clothing preventing wrestlers from having fun.
-To throw an opponent is the most important move un beach wrestling.
+To throw an opponent is the most important move in the beach wrestling - as it is in many ethnic forms of wrestling (like Sumo, Schwingen, etc).

 We should give Americans due - they know how to actively relax and have fun, among other things, thanks to numerous sand beaches in Hawaii, Caribbean, East and West Coasts.
 In early 1920s, the "Beach Volleyball" appeared in the sunny California and then spread all over the world.
 The other beach sport also was born on the American beaches - wrestling.